Under Armour to pay $9 million to settle SEC charges

-U.S. sports apparel maker Under Armour Inc (UAA.N) has agreed to pay $9 million to settle Securities and Exchange Commission (SEC) charges that it misled investors about its revenue growth, the agency said on Monday.
+WASHINGTON (Reuters) -U.S. sports apparel maker Under Armour Inc has agreed to pay $9 million to settle Securities and Exchange Commission (SEC) charges that it misled investors about its revenue growth, the agency said on Monday.

 The SEC found that Under Armour failed to disclose to investors that it employed a sales tactic to accelerate or “pull forward” a total of $408 million in existing orders in the second half of 2015 after a warm winter began to hurt sales of the company’s higher-priced cold weather apparel that customers had requested be shipped in future quarters.